jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Basic indexing with .loc[] and .iloc[]/task.md

 ### .loc[]

-The `.loc[]` function is label-based data selecting method, which means you have to pass the row and column labels to select data from a DataFrame.
+The `.loc[]` function is a label-based data selecting method, which means you have to pass the row and column labels to select data from a DataFrame.

 Basic Syntax:
 ```python